brianr482/ng-modular-template/README.md

 # Ng Modular Template
-I created a scalable modular Angular template oriented to MV* pattern based on what I have read about scalable project structure, sugar syntax, readable code and my experience.
+I created a scalable modular Angular template oriented to MV* pattern based on what I have read about scalable project structure, sugar syntax, readable code and my experience, and using Angular CLI.

 ## Core module